LunaSare/spring2023-data-science/lectures/Week2_lectures.md

 Day 1

+- Let's talk about our knowledge in R (R survey results)
-Live coding: Intro to programming with R: vectors
+- Live coding: Intro to programming with R: vectors

 * [Introduction to R](http://www.datacarpentry.org/R-ecology-lesson/01-intro-to-r.html)